Doxycycline For Dogs: Uses, Dosage and Side Effects

 It is very important not to use this broad-spectrum antibiotic lightly and without a veterinarian prescription and guidance.
 This is a very potent antibiotic, and if used in a situation when it is not needed can lead to resistance of the dog to the drug and, if potentially needed, one day for one of the diseases mentioned above not effective.

-Side Effects of Doxycycline for Dogs
+Doxycyline Side Effects In Dogs

 Almost 40% of the tested canine patients showed increased activity of the liver transferases ALT and AST, and 36% of the dogs showed increased activity of the alkaline phosphatase.